-How much is stem cell therapy?
+How much is stem cell therapy today in 2026?
 According to analysis by BioInformant, the cost of stem cell therapy ranges from less than $5,000 for simple procedures to $25,000 or more for complex ones.
 In general, stem cell treatment procedures are paid out-of-pocket by patients, because they are not covered by medical insurance.
 The cost of platelet rich therapy (PRP), which can be used separately or in conjunction with stem cell therapy, is typically $500-700, but may be as high as $2,000 at some locations.
 [Read more…]

 4 Major Areas of Commercialization for iPS Cells